Wapiti08/LogAnalyzer/System_Log_Analysis(raw_version)/README.md

-#Please check the readme.md at the first page.
+**All the manual manipulations have been replaced by the logparser tool**